Fleetwood Mac: 1974–1987: Addition of Buckingham and Nicks, and global success

 Tusk sold four million copies worldwide.
 Fleetwood blamed the album's relative lack of commercial success on the RKO radio chain having played the album in its entirety prior to release, thereby allowing mass home taping.

 The band embarked on an 11-month tour to support and promote Tusk.
 They travelled around the world, including the US, Australia, New Zealand, Japan, France, Belgium, Germany, the Netherlands, and the United Kingdom.
-In Germany, they shared the bill with reggae superstar Bob Marley.
+In Germany, they shared the bill with reggae musician Bob Marley.
 On this world tour, the band recorded music for their first live album, which was released at the end of 1980.

 The band's thirteenth studio album, Mirage, was released in 1982.
 Following 1981 solo albums by Nicks (Bella Donna), Fleetwood (The Visitor), and Buckingham (Law and Order), there was a return to a more conventional approach.
 Buckingham had been chided by critics, fellow band members, and music business managers for the lesser commercial success of Tusk.
 Recorded at Château d'Hérouville in France and produced by Richard Dashut, Mirage was an attempt to recapture the huge success of Rumours.
-Its hits included Christine McVie's "Hold Me" and "Love in Store" (cowritten by Robbie Patton and Jim Recor, respectively), Nicks's "Gypsy", and Buckingham's "Oh Diane", which made the Top 10 in the UK.
-A minor hit was also scored by Buckingham's "Eyes of the World" and "Can't Go Back".
+Its hits included Christine McVie's "Hold Me" and "Love in Store" (co-written by Robbie Patton and Jim Recor, respectively), Nicks' "Gypsy", and Buckingham's "Oh Diane", which made the Top 10 in the UK.
+A minor hit was also scored by Buckingham's "Can't Go Back".

-In contrast to the Tusk Tour the band embarked on only a short tour of 18 American cities, the Los Angeles show being recorded and released on video.
-They also headlined the first US Festival, on 5 September 1982, for which the band was paid $500,000 ($ today).
+In contrast to the Tusk Tour, the band embarked on only a short tour of 18 American cities, with the Los Angeles show being recorded and released on video.
+They also headlined the first US Festival, on 5 September 1982, for which the band was paid $500,000 (equivalent to $ in 2024).
 Mirage was certified double platinum in the US.